uvaai/ml1/_schedules/1 Fall 2023/index.md

 online example.

 As a student it can sometimes be hard to estimate what is and isn't ok to search for online, which is logical while you are still learning.
-We stongly recommend that you err on the side of caution with this, and ask staff permission beforehand for a specific search when in doubt.
+We strongly recommend that you err on the side of caution with this, and ask staff permission beforehand for a specific search when in doubt.
 As this is an introductory course, you should actually be able to find all the relevant